gbozelli/PyCOSim/docs/01-class/RFC_0001_Signal_System_Component_Architecture.md

 ------------------------------------------------------------------------

-# 50. Open Questions
+## 53. Open Questions

 The following should remain open until the architecture discussion is
 complete:

 1. Should `Signal` be mutable?
 2. Should `process()` always return a new `Signal`?
-3. How should multi-channel WDM data be represented?
-4. Can a component accept either single or dual polarization?
+3. Should `AxisSpec` allow *named* channel coordinates (e.g. actual wavelength values), or stay purely positional-with-labels until/ unless the `xarray` migration (Section 11) happens?
-5. Can a DP system contain single-pol intermediate signals?
+4. Can a DP system contain single-pol intermediate signals?
-6. Should `domain` include `RF`, `analog`, or `baseband` later?
+5. Should `domain` include `RF`, `analog`, or `baseband` later?
-7. Should symbols be considered a domain or a representation?
+6. Should symbols be considered a domain or a representation?
-8. Should `label` be a Signal domain or metadata?
+7. Should `label` be a Signal domain or metadata?
-9. Should binary data use `bool`, integer, or packed bits?
+8. Should binary data use `bool`, integer, or packed bits?
-10. Should signal conversions be automatic?
+9. Should signal conversions be automatic?
-11. Should invalid conversions raise immediately?
+10. Should invalid conversions raise immediately?
-12. How should units be represented?
+11. How should units be represented?
-13. Should physical parameters use a unit library?
+12. Should physical parameters use a unit library?
-14. How should component constraints be serialized?
+13. How should component constraints be serialized?
-15. Should pipeline validation be static, dynamic, or both?
-16. How should stochastic components expose random seeds?
+14. Should `rng_for()` key by component *instance* (current proposal, Section 49) or by component *class + position in pipeline*, to keep streams stable across pipeline edits that don't touch the component itself?
+15. Should `RequiresSameGrid` (Section 48) allow a per-component tolerance, or should the global `rtol` in `SamplingInfo.compatible_with` be the single source of truth?
-17. How should results and analysis objects be represented?
+16. How should results and analysis objects be represented?

+Resolved by this version (previously open, see the original v1 list):

+-   *"Can a component accept either single or dual polarization?"* --- resolved, Section 46 (`SignalSpec` supports `frozenset`).
+-   *"How should stochastic components expose random seeds?"* --- resolved, Section 49 (`SimulationContext.rng_for`).
+-   *"How should multi-channel WDM data be represented?"* --- resolved for axis semantics, Section 11 (`AxisSpec`); memory layout details remain open.
+-   *"Should pipeline validation be static, dynamic, or both?"* --- effectively static-before-run via the Section 45 constraint list;
+    dynamic per-signal checks still happen in `validate_input`/ `process`, so both remain in play.

 ------------------------------------------------------------------------

-# 51. Initial Architectural Decisions
+## 54. Initial Architectural Decisions

 For the first implementation spike, the following decisions are
 recommended: